The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Introduction

 Obtaining precise planetary mass measurements remains challenging and time consuming.
 This is especially true for planets with radial velocity (RV) semi-amplitudes of less than $1\,\mathrm{m\,s^{-1}}$ \citep[e.g.,][]{Pepe2011, Wilson2022, Stalport2025}, a regime characteristic of Earth-mass planets around M dwarfs \citep[e.g.,][]{Demangeon2021, Bonomo2023, Murgas2023, Basant2025}.
 Such signals are further obscured by stellar activity, a considerable source of noise that is typically pronounced for faint M dwarfs such as Gliese 12.
 To achieve the precision necessary to characterise Earth-mass planets, data from high-resolution spectrographs, such as HARPS-N \citep[High Accuracy Radial velocity Planet Searcher for the Northern Hemisphere;][]{Cosentino2012}, ESPRESSO \citep[Echelle Specrograph for Rocky Exoplanets and Stable Spectroscopic Observations;][]{Pepe2014, Pepe2021}, and CARMENES \citep[Calar Alto high-Resolution search for M dwarfs with Exoearths with Near-infrared and optical Echelle Spectrographs;][]{Quirrenbach2014, Quirrenbach2018}, are required.

-Currently, very few Earth-sized planets have both precise masses and radii.
+Currently, very few Earth-sized planets have both precise mass and radius measurements.
 This small sample of planets acts as a critical benchmark to understand planet composition, formation, evolution, and habitability.
 With measurements of both radius and mass, the bulk density of a planet can be calculated, allowing for an understanding of its approximate interior structure and composition.
 We can furthermore use the mass and radius to simulate scenarios for the atmospheric evolution of a planet and infer its prospects for atmospheric characterisation with, e.g., \textit{JWST} or \textit{HST}.
-With more planetary information available, a planet's similarity to Solar System planets can more easily be gauged.
+Accurate atmospheric parameters can only be obtained if the mass of the planet is known to a sufficient precision.
+With no measurement of a planet's mass, only tenuous approximations can be made, as the solutions for the envelope composition are degenerate \citep{Batalha2019}.
+Therefore, with more planetary information available, a planet's similarity to Solar System planets can more easily be gauged.

 The transit of Gliese 12\,b was discovered by \tess (TOI-6251), and using separate validation data, \citet{Dholakia2024} and \citet{Kuzuhara2024} announced the validation of this planet.
 Gliese 12\,b is a planet with a radius close to $1$\,R$_\oplus$, putting it firmly in the Earth-like regime.
 It orbits its host star every $\sim$12.76\,d.
-Since Gliese 12 is an M dwarf, this puts the planet in the habitable zone where liquid water is sustained at the surface.
+Since Gliese 12 is an M dwarf, this makes Gliese 12\,b a temperate planet just outside the habitable zone as defined by \citet{Kopparapu2014}.

 While \citet{Dholakia2024} and \citet{Kuzuhara2024} did use RV measurements to validate the planet, its mass remained unmeasured due to an insufficient amount of data.
-This left key aspects unconstrained, such as its density, composition and potential for life.
-In this study, we present the first mass measurement of Gliese 12\,b using extremely-precise RVs from three spectrographs: HARPS-N, ESPRESSO and CARMENES.
+This lack of data left key aspects unconstrained, such as its density, composition and potential for life.
+In this study, we present the first mass measurement of Gliese 12\,b using extremely precise RVs from three spectrographs: HARPS-N, ESPRESSO and CARMENES.

 In Section \ref{sec:data}, we describe the data sets used in this work.
 This includes both photometry and spectroscopy.
 The host star and its properties are described in Section \ref{sec:star}.
-We performed an individual photometry fit, an RV fit informed by the photometry fit and a joint fit, all of which are described in Sections \ref{sec:Photonly}, \ref{sec:RVonly}, and \ref{sec:joint}.
+We performed an individual photometry fit, an RV fit informed by the photometry fit, and a joint fit, all of which are described in Sections \ref{sec:Photonly}, \ref{sec:RVonly}, and \ref{sec:joint}.
 Finally, we discuss the implications of this new mass measurement in Section \ref{sec:discussion} and conclude in Section \ref{sec:conclude}.